 The Chiltern Traction Engine Club hosts the annual Chiltern Steam Rally in Prestwood every July.
 Over the weekend, visitors can see the engines literally under their own steam at the arena; and there are demonstrations, market and food stalls, fairground rides and non-steam classic vehicles on offer in the other fields.

 The excitement continues at Ascot in July, with a series of meetings such as the Summer Mile Family Race Day and the King George Weekend.
 The racecourse has a programme of other events over the summer holidays, typically including open-air cinema.

 There’s another Henley-based party in August: Rewind Festival.
 This is more of a typical festival than July’s upmarket offering (there’s camping and no dress code, for a start); however, it attracts some great musicians and comedians, and the choice of food is always fantastic.
-For a chilled-out, one-day festival, try Swanbourne Music Festival.
-This is a lovely day out for families, and combines big names artistes with local bands.

 And now for something a bit more traditional: Buckinghamshire County Show.
 Bucks County Show has been going for over a century and a half, and for the last few years has been held near Aylesbury.
 There are livestock and equine classes, trade stalls and tractors – and a splendid food hall where you can stock up on some of the county’s finest produce.